-Again last year, hunting was allowed on private property if there were three or more acres available and hunting was supported by adjacent property owners.
+Again, last year, hunting was allowed on private property if there were three or more acres available and hunting was supported by adjacent property owners.
 Because of the broad array of views in the community, the Special Urban Deer Task Force had endorsed two categories of private property hunts.
 In the first category, hunts on wooded or agricultural tracts are reviewed by the Police Department and, if the property met the program criteria, it could be approved for hunting.
 In the second category, locations that were primarily residential properties would be reviewed by the Police Department and then publicized in a manner that would seek additional input from other residents in the neighborhood.
-While there were two private wooded/agricultural tracts that continued to be approved for hunting, there were no residential properties approved for hunting.
-During 2018, there were 14 tags purchased and seven deer were harvested in the urban zone.
+There were two private wooded/agricultural tracts that continued to be approved for hunting this year.
+There were no residential properties evaluated or approved for hunting.
+During 2019, there were 22 deer harvested in the urban zone.
 Additional licensed hunting occurred in the perimeter zone around Ames, but outside the city limits.

 The Urban Deer Task Force did not meet this year.
 Information was shared by email and Task Force participants were invited to vote on five items continuing the status quo.
-Comments from Task Force members came primarily from wildlife or conservation management staff.
+Comments from Task Force members came from individuals involved in wildlife conservation or wildlife management.
 These comments supported continued bow hunting since even the limited harvest contributes to population control.
 This perspective also supported bow hunting of deer as a safe intervention that allows property owners in specific neighborhoods or locations to address a problem with deer concentrations.
-The representatives who typically voiced concerns about urban hunting did not comment or vote this year.
+The representatives who typically voiced concerns about urban hunting did not comment or vote this Iowa Department of Natural Resources staff, Ames Animal Control Supervisor, and Police staff supported the recommendations but are not reflected in the voting.
+Due to the limited scope of feedback, a social media posting sought citizen comments on urban deer.
+No feedback was received other than three program participants indicated that they hoped it would continue and allow participation in the future.
 The recommendations and votes of the task force members are:

-1. Continue the City hunt locations (City properties).
-Favor (5) Oppose (0) Abstain (0)
+1. Continue the city hunt locations (city properties).

-2. Continue current City rules (regulating hunting methods and locations).
-Favor (5) Oppose (0) Abstain (0)

-3. Continue the current private property process distinguishing wooded/agricultural from residential areas with additional consensus required for hunting in a residential area.
+- 2. Continue current city rules (regulating hunting methods and locations).
+Favor (3) Oppose (0) Abstain (0) - 3.
+Continue the current private property process distinguishing wooded/agricultural from residential areas with additional consensus required for hunting in a residential area.